wallace-js/wallace/README.md

 Wallace is a JavaScript UI framework you can use in place of [React](https://react.dev/), [Angular](https://angular.dev/), [Vue](https://vuejs.org/), [Svelte](https://svelte.dev/) and co.
 Here are some reasons to try it:

 - **Speed** - Wallace is perhaps the smallest and fastest loading framework out there, and its DOM updates are insanely fast too.
-- **Velocity** - Write code that's easier to read, reuse and change than any other framework - with no hidden magic, or awkward patterns like hooks, just objects speaking to objects.
+- **Velocity** - Write code that's easier to read, reuse and change than any other framework - with no hidden magic, or abominable patterns like hooks,!
+Just objects speaking to objects.
 - **Freedom** - Its delightfully simple architecture lets you override, interact with and supplement any operations safely and cleanly - essentially protecting you from the performance and productivity sinks that frameworks land you in.

 It is named after William Wallace - or rather his fictional portrayal in the 1995 movie [Braveheart](https://www.imdb.com/title/tt0112573/), who really enjoys shouting FREEDOM before battle: